inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 ### Using a Saved Query

 The “Used Saved Query” button is like the “Saved PDF Set” selection method (see above).
 If you write a complex search query, you might want to save it for future use.
 Inquerex saves all of your past queries in your Past Queries folder.
+So if you want...

-So, if you want, you can copy .txt files from your Past Queries folder into your Saved Queries folder and give them memorable names.
-Or you can save your queries in .txt files, yourself, and put those files in your Saved Queries folder (or anywhere else on your computer).
-Or you can tell Inquerex to prompt you to name your queries (see Settings below), in which case Inquerex will save your queries, by name, in the Saved Queries folder.
+* You can copy .txt files from your Past Queries folder into your Saved Queries folder and give them memorable names.
+* Or you can save your queries in .txt files, yourself, and put those files in your Saved Queries folder (or anywhere else on your computer).
+* Or you can tell Inquerex to prompt you to name your queries (see [Settings](#settings) below), in which case Inquerex will save your queries, by name, in the Saved Queries folder.

 If all of this is too complicated, you could copy and paste your queries into a single document that you store somewhere on your computer; and you can copy and paste past queries into the pop-up window yourself.
 You might find this to be easier, anyway.
 That’s why the “prompt user to name queries” is turned off, by default, in the Settings.

 ## Choosing Output Options